swayamterode/react/4.Talk is Cheap Show Me The Code/Assignment/Assignment.md

 ### Q7: What is React Fiber?

-- React Fiber is a concept of ReactJS that is used to render a system faster, smoother and smarter.
+- React Fiber is a concept of ReactJS that is used to render a system faster, smoother, and smarter.
 The Fiber reconciler, which became the default reconciler for React 16 and above, is a complete rewrite of React’s reconciliation algorithm to solve some long-standing issues in React.
 Because Fiber is asynchronous, React can:

   - Pause, resume, and restart rendering work on components as new updates come in
   - Reuse previously completed work and even abort it if not needed